Shiffrin's fall in Olympic giant slalom will stick with her

 The giant slalom was the first women’s Alpine race on the schedule in Beijing — Shiffrin intends to enter all five — and she was hardly the only racer to encounter trouble.
 The second run went on without her; in all, 19 of the 80 first-run starters failed to finish.

-Sara Hector of Sweden — who leads the GS standings this season — was in first place with a first-leg time of 57.56 seconds, followed by Katharina Truppe of Austria at 57.86 and Federica Brignone of Italy at 57.98.
+Sara Hector of Sweden — who leads the GS standings this season — continued her recent run of success with the biggest win of her career later Monday, taking the gold with a two-run time of 1 minute, 55.69 seconds.

+Federica Brignone of Italy added a silver medal to the bronze she won behind Shiffrin four year ago.
+Lara Gut-Behrami of Switzerland was third for her second Olympic bronze.

-“It’s not easy, but I like when it’s not easy,” said Brignone, the bronze medalist behind Shiffrin four years ago.
+“It’s not easy, but I like when it’s not easy,” Brignone said about the course conditions.
 “It’s not easy, because when you push too much, you slide.
 When you don’t push, you slide.”

 Marta Bassino of Italy, who won the World Cup giant slalom title last season and went two spots earlier than Shiffrin on Monday, fell on her left hip, slid down and spun around.